FDA (trade union)

-The FDA is the only trade union that operates in the administrations of all four nations of the United Kingdom and focuses exclusively on issues of managers and professionals in the civil service.
+The FDA, formerly referred to the Association of First Division Civil Servants, is the only trade union that operates in the administrations of all four nations of the United Kingdom and focuses exclusively on issues of managers and professionals in public service.
 The membership ranges from Higher Executive Officers to Permanent Secretaries.

-Since its formation in 1919, the union has grown to more than 24,000 members.
+Since its formation in 1919, the union has grown to more than 24,000 members across England, Wales, Northern Ireland, and Scotland.

 Members, structure and affiliations

 Members

-Members of the FDA work across 200 government departments, agencies and arms-length-bodies in England, Northern Ireland, Scotland, Wales and overseas.
+Members of the FDA work across 200 government departments, agencies and arm's-length-bodies in England, Northern Ireland, Scotland, Wales and overseas.

 Employers represented by the FDA include: HMRC, Foreign, Commonwealth and Development Office, Crown Prosecution Service, Department for Work and Pensions, Scottish Government, Government Legal Department, Welsh Government, culture including libraries, museums and more.

 Its members include policy advisers, middle and senior managers, tax inspectors, economists, lawyers, prosecutors, school inspectors, diplomats, accountants, fast streamers and senior civil servants.

 In 2002, MI6 partnered with the FDA to provide workplace support, guidance and legal advice to staff whilst maintaining their anonymity.
 While MI6 staff did not become full union members, the arrangement provided them with support in addressing workplace grievances and accessing legal advice, including cases taken to employment tribunals.

 In 2015, the union expanded its membership base by opening up membership to HEOs, SEOs and their equivalent grades for the first time.